 • Providing appropriate training to members, managers and staff to make them aware of fraud risks and of their responsibilities under this and related company policies.

-Where possible, the Company will seek to ensure that individuals who have acted, or who have attempted to act, fraudulently or corruptly are prosecuted and any proceeds of their actions are recovered.
+Where possible, we will seek to ensure that individuals who have acted, or who have attempted to act, fraudulently or corruptly are prosecuted and any proceeds of their actions are recovered.

 Members of the public, partners, contractors, suppliers and other external organisations should be encouraged to raise any issues that concern them regarding possible fraudulent, corrupt or other illegal acts, through whichever channel they consider appropriate.
 Requirements on contractors, partners and suppliers parties to abide by this Policy in the conduct of their business with and for Bolton at Home will be included in tender documents and terms of contract.

-In the event that complaints against the Company from external bodies cannot be resolved informally the Company has a formal complaints procedure.
+In the event that complaints against us from external bodies cannot be resolved informally, then we has a formal complaints procedure.
 Allegations received by anonymous letters or telephone calls must be treated seriously and investigated in an appropriate manner as far as it is practical to do so, unless there are good reasons to believe that the allegation is not genuine.